Nemocas/AbstractAlgebra.jl/docs/src/submodule.md

 (1, 4)

 julia> N1 = sub(M, [m, n])
-(Submodule over Integers with 2 generators and no relations, Hom: Submodule over Integers with 2 generators and no relations -> Free module of rank 2 over Integers)
+(Submodule over Integers with 2 generators and no relations, Hom: Submodule over Integers with 2 generators and no relations -> Free module of rank 2 over integers)

 julia> N2 = sub(M, [m])
-(Submodule over Integers with 1 generator and no relations, Hom: Submodule over Integers with 1 generator and no relations -> Free module of rank 2 over Integers)
+(Submodule over Integers with 1 generator and no relations, Hom: Submodule over Integers with 1 generator and no relations -> Free module of rank 2 over integers)

 julia> I = intersect(N1, N2)
 Any[]